 Danvers, MA 01923

 To ensure the integrity of Washington Law Review's scholarly mission, to better inform readers about the relevant backgrounds of authors, and to help promote transparency, the Review requires authors to make certain disclosures in their publications.
 For any work accepted for publication, all authors, co-authors, contributors, and student authors must disclose all interests material to the main topics of the contribution, and which could be reasonably seen to significantly influence the author's views as set out in the work.
 An interest's materiality and significance should be assessed from the perspective of a reasonable reader.
 Covered interests may include professional, business, and institutional affiliations; funding sources; and personal financial holdings.
 Only interests occurring within the last five years need be disclosed.
 In cases of doubt, the author must consult with the Editor-in-Chief within thirty days after the work is accepted for publication.
 Failure to comply meaningfully with this Disclosure Policy may result in revocation of the publication offer.
-If you have questions, please contact Alex Pearson, Editor-in-Chief, at email@example.com.
+If you have questions, please contact our Editor-in-Chief at firstname.lastname@example.org.

 © Copyright 2015, Washington Law Review | All Rights Reserved